DanielEWeeks/Mix_Bayes/README.md

 computation for ln(OR) using FAB and ABF.
 Normal prior is assumed, therefore the two methods are equivalent here.

-* T-test.r is an ilustration of FAB via simulated two-sample multiple T-tests with selection of the largest T-statistic.
+* T-test.r is an illustration of FAB via simulated two-sample multiple T-tests with selection of the largest T-statistic.

 * F-test.r is an illustration of FAB via simulated F-tests, assuming the